tinacms/tina.io/content/docs/contextual-editing/router.md

 })
 ```

-Now when a document is clicked in the CMS we will be re-directed to the page in the site with contextual editing.
+Now when a document is clicked in the CMS we will be re-directed to the page in the site with visual editing.

 <video
 className="video"